Nemi100/tekena-codeinst-project/README.md

 Site vistors  have the chance to either follow the band socials or sign up for updates.

-The about us gives the users a brief knowledge of the band members through the pictures display.
-The read more button uncovers more about the band
+The about us gives the users a brief history of the band and also information about each member of the band.

 ## Getting Started